 Conclusions

 Life disparity appears to be a useful complement to life expectancy at birth.
-Something unusual is happening in mid-age in the USA, the UK and Canada when compared to France and Japan, calling for policy responses that prioritise reducing mortality at younger ages.
+Something unusual is happening in mid-age in the USA, the UK and Canada when compared to France and Japan, calling for policy responses that prioritise reducing mortality at younger ages and reducing health inequalities.
 Japan’s experience demonstrates that sustained economic growth is not always necessary for continued population health improvements.

 Introduction

 Life expectancy at birth (denoted e0) is an efficient summary of population health and how it changes over time.
 In the absence of extraordinary events—such as wars, environmental disasters and pandemics—e0 has trended steadily upwards in most populations in recent decades.
 Where it has fallen, other than transiently, it has often been associated with major crises, such as the AIDS pandemic, wars, famines, or state collapse (as in the ex-USSR);1 2 while the eventual consequences of the COVID-19 pandemic remain unknown, the UK has experienced a fall in e0 of 0.9 and 1.2 years for females and males, respectively.3 Given this long term improvement in most high-income nations, any stalling in life expectancy trends—i.e. prolonged increases slower than the long-term average—demand explanation.
 Identifying the cause of a falling e0 requires careful examination of mortality data by sex, age group, and cause of death.
 This is especially important as improvements in some subgroups may, to some extent, compensate for declines or stalls in other subgroups.
 For example, in the 1980s, concern about the slowdown in what had, until then, been increasing life expectancy in countries of Central and Eastern Europe might have been greater if it had been widely recognised that continued mortality gains in infancy and childhood were obscuring worsening in adult mortality.4 Thus, like any summary measure, e0 can conceal details with practical or policy importance, so there is a strong theoretical argument to look at other measures, in particular those capturing the distribution of mortality.